pizarroiker/Data-Analysis-Entertainment-Industry/readme.md

-# Decision Optimization in the Entertainment Industry: Data Analytics and Process Modeling at Netflix.
+# Decision Optimization in the Entertainment Industry: Data Analysis and Process Modeling at Netflix.

 ## Introduction